Aqualinc/WaterWheel/README.md

 To make it work:

-Copy all the files and folders to a directory.
+Copy all the files and folders to a directory (Use "Download ZIP" button and then extract the directory).

+Install the following packages in R: shiny ggplot2 markdown plotrix circlize

+From within R, open the app.R file and set the working directory is set to the directory path of app.R.
+This can be done using setwd("x") where x is the directory filepath.

-From within R, "Source" app.R
+From within R, "Source" app. by calling: source("app.R")

 Lastly, (again from within R) call: